-This is the third year that Grow Girls' Farm has been growing food for the Arvada Community.
+This is the fourth year that Grow Girls' Farm has been growing food for the Arvada Community.
 Our growing practices focus on the health of the soil using only organic practices.
 Grow Girls' Farm builds soil through organic amendments, cover cropping, crop rotation, companion planting and mulching.
 We use drip irrigation to conserve water.
 Denise Ery and Elaine Silburn have come together to collaborate on the CSA program.
 Together, Denise and Elaine grow a wide variety of wonderful nutrient dense food!

 We invite you to learn more about the people of our farm.